-Their stories make for heart-breaking reading (names have been changed, to protect fragile senses of personal identity):
+Their stories make for heart-breaking reading (names have been changed, to protect fragile senses of masculinity):

 When Milo asks his wife to iron his shirt, she no longer reaches for the ironing board.
-Instead, she simply replies ‘You’re a grown man – you’re perfectly capable of doing these things for yourself’.
+Instead, she simply replies ‘You’re a grown man – you’re perfectly capable of doing these things for yourself, you know’.

 When Eric returns home from work, he won’t find his tea already prepared and waiting for him.
-His wife say’s she’s ‘been at work all day, too, you know’; meaning he has to make his own meals now – and learn how to use a can-opener.
+His wife say’s she’s ‘been at work all day, too’; meaning he has to make his own meals now – and learn how to use a can-opener.

 And should Tim ever ask his girlfriend to make him a sandwich, she no longer even looks at him – but points to the kitchen silently instead.